 Save more as you earn more

-Even if you're not making the big bucks now, the best thing you can do to make sure your savings rate increases with time is to start planning today for when you make more money.
+Even if you're not earning a high income now, the best way to ensure your savings rate increases over time is to start planning for the future when you earn more money.
 Keep your expenses low and determine what's most important to you.

 As your income increases, it's OK if your expenses rise, too.
 Your costs just need to increase at a slower pace than your income.
 Set a goal of saving a certain and increasing percentage of your pay with every raise you get.
 If you can live below your means and avoid lifestyle inflation, then you are well-positioned to make your savings balance soar.